what are best tournaments?

 BEST reimburses judges’ transport costs if they travel by either train, or car (if carpooling).
 If you want to travel by car but are alone, you can contact BEST and we will try to connect you to other people from your city, so all of you can travel faster and you can get reimbursed for the fuel costs.
 BEST also covers judges’ accommodation for the tournament – we will book and pay for your hotel room, bear in mind you might be assigned in a room with another judge whom you don’t know.
 If you are coming to a tournament with a friend, you can list those accommodation preferences in the judge signup form.

-For instructions on the process of signing up to judge, as well as detailed policies and answers to some frequently asked questions, please go to our Judging page.
-The entire sign-up process, complete with familiarising yourself with our five categories and policies, takes around half an hour.
+For instructions on the process of signing up to judge, as well as detailed policies and answers to some frequently asked questions, please keep reading the other pages in this section.
+The entire sign-up process, complete with familiarising yourself with our five categories and tournament policies, takes around half an hour.
 We hope to see you at a BEST Tournament!
+If you want to be added to our pool of judges whom we e-mail whenever tournament sign-up opens, e-mail us your info at firstname.lastname@example.org!